textX/textX/docs/multimetamodel.md

         'access' name=ID pyobj=[OBJECT] ('.' pyattr=[OBJECT])?

-In this case the references objecct is a python dictionary (pyobj) and the entry of such a dictionary (pyattr).
-A custom scope provider is used to achive this mapping:
+In this case the referenced object is a python dictionary (pyobj) and the entry of such a dictionary (pyattr).
+A custom scope provider is used to achieve this mapping:

     def my_scope_provider(obj, attr, attr_ref):
         pyobj = obj.pyobj